plutoatsea/courseflow-llm/README.md

 **FYI**: If you wish to setup the project only for running, **use production instructions**.
 All setup instructions are included in `/courseflow` and `/llm` **README.md files**.

+**Here is the steps I used to deploy my project manually in the server:** [Production Setup](https://github.com/plutoatsea/courseflow-llm/blob/main/Documentation/SETUP-PRODUCTION.md)

 ## Demo

 #### [Watch the video](https://vimeo.com/1096313130)